 GAAP accounting, which Bermuda reinsurers use, allows them to estimate or assess those liabilities at a lower price than the US life insurer could using SAP accounting.
 Fewer assets are required to back up the same set of liabilities in Bermuda.

-“Say that a person puts $100,000 into a fixed annuity,” Haddad told RIJ.
+“Say that a person puts $100,000 into a fixed annuity,” a Bermuda-based actuary told RIJ.
 “The liability for the US issuer under SAP might be $98,000.
 For the Bermuda reinsurer it might be only $85,000.
 In the US, you have to reserve for the worst possible economic scenario.
 But there may be no actual scenario where you would have to pay the full amount.”

 Here’s how the Insurance Information Institute’s website describes the difference in accounting regimes: “SAP accounting is more conservative than generally accepted accounting principles (GAAP), as defined by the Financial Accounting Standards Board, and is designed to ensure that insurers have sufficient capital and surplus to cover all anticipated insurance-related obligations.